Top 10 Lists

 Permalink 🔗

 1. Step out of your glaring, white shoes and into stylish, yet comfy shoes (unless your podiatrist requires special shoes for your knees or back).
-For foreign city trips (Rome, etc.) walking around in a nice pair of leather sandals or closed toed shoes makes all the difference.
-Nothing targets a tourist like bright, white sneakers.
+For foreign city trips walking around in a nice pair of leather sandals or closed toed shoes makes all the difference.
+Nothing says "tourist" like bright, white sneakers.

 2. Be culturally sensitive.
 You're on foreign turf.
-Respecting local customs, culture, services offered by this particular country is a must.
-Find out if wearing shorts in a church is acceptable or forbidden.
-When in doubt, cover your skin.
-I found this out the hard way in Israel when I was nearly tackled by an Arabic man in an Arabic village for wearing shorts in a Christian church.
+Respecting local customs and culture is a must.
+For example, find out if wearing shorts is acceptable or forbidden.
+And, when in doubt, cover your skin.
+I found this out the hard way in Israel when I was nearly tackled for wearing shorts in a church.

 3. Learn 10 basic phrases (hello, goodbye, thank you, passport, please…) in a language before traveling there.
 What better way to make the trip more exciting than practicing speaking a new language.
-Even go beyond the basics and take a class in a foreign language for a few weeks or months prior to traveling.
+Consider going beyond the basics and take a class in a foreign language for a few months prior to traveling.
 I've done this and it makes the trip all the more enjoyable (not to mention my travel pals appreciated my knowing how to quickly and politely ask where to find the nearest restroom).
-Berlitz classes are perfect.

 4. Respect their language.

 5. Keep the volume down.
-Nothing makes me cringe more when I'm traveling abroad than hearing an obnoxious group foreign to the country.
+Nothing makes me cringe more when I'm traveling abroad than hearing an obnoxious group of foreign travelers.
 Because I'm American, I'm especially sensitive to other Americans being insensitively loud.
 I distinguish from Canadian and British English speakers because they don't seem to be as loud, or perceived as crass as Americans.
-Keep it cool and use your "inside voices" 24/7.
+Keep it cool and use your "inside voices."
 Unless, of course, you're at a sporting event and the local team wins.

 6. Absorb the culture using all five senses.
 Breathe in the air.
 Taste spices and culinary combinations.
 Step outside of your safe hotel and eat where the locals do.
 Don't ask the hotel staff where to go – they likely have a deal with a restaurant.
 Ask someone in a shop or just stroll the streets until you find an eatery filled with local patrons.
 Discover a tradition new to you but common to locals.
 Flamenco in Spain?
 Wine-tasting in Italy?
 Siesta in Mexico?

 9. Handle money matters smoothly.
 Don't fumble around with money or forget where you placed it and do the pocket pat.
-Organize your money and documents in private (hotel room, etc.) before you walk out in public.
-Buy a money pouch that can go around your waist and under clothing for your essentials like passport, bulk of cash, cards, etc. Diversify with an ATM card, credit card, foreign currency, and a couple of travelers' checks.
+Organize your money and documents in private before you walk out in public.
+Buy a money pouch that can go around your waist and under clothing for your valuables like your passport and extra cash.
+Diversify with an debit card, credit card, foreign currency, and even old school travelers' checks.
 You can keep each of these in different locations (suitcase, socks, money pouch) for security.

 10. Group travel abroad has its special consideration.
 By nature, you are likely a group of like-minded individuals excited for the journey and happy to be traveling together at last.
 It can be extra easy to be a little careless in group mentality.
 In addition to all of the above tips, if you're the trip planner, here are basics to prepare and share with the group: